-Continue engagement with local governments and agencies to build a multi-disciplinary user base across the state.

-- Maintain existing quality of service while expanding the existing user base to further goals of interoperable emergency communications. - Expand in-state training capabilities to create a cadre of all-hazards response communications experts at all levels of government, including Tribal government. - Monitor emerging technologies to determine a cost effective means of integration while continuing to provide interoperable emergency communications solutions.
+- Continue engagement with local governments and public safety agencies to build a multidisciplinary user base across the state. - Maintain existing quality of service while expanding the existing user base to further goals of interoperable emergency communications. - Expand in-state training capabilities to create a cadre of all-hazards response communications experts at all levels of government, including Tribal government. - Monitor emerging technologies to determine a cost effective means of integration while continuing to provide interoperable emergency communications solutions. - Continue to assess the emergency communications ecosystem (Land Mobile Radio, public safety broadband, alerts, warning, and notifications, and Next Generation 911).